 Basil is one of the famous seasoning herbs in the kitchen.
-Besides that, basil can be used to promote mental alertness and relieve stomach spasms.
+Also, you can use basil to promote mental alertness and relieve stomach spasms.

 Basil thrives in full sun and warm weather.
-And it can easily be damaged by cold temperatures.
+Cold temperatures could easily damage it.
 Learn more about basil temperature tolerance.

 The herb prefers well-drained soil and moderate amounts of water.
-In fact, if you give basil too much water, its taste and aroma will change and become less intense.
+If you give basil too much water, its taste and aroma will change and become less intense.

-Anise is famous in the medicinal world for its seeds that can reduce inflammation and symptoms of depression.
-They smell like licorice but has a gentler taste on the tongue.
+Anise is famous in the medicinal world for its seeds; they can reduce inflammation and symptoms of depression.
+They smell like licorice but have a gentler taste on the tongue.

 Anise is a full-sun herb that loves warm locations.
-However, it is sensitive to fluctuations in temperature and extreme heat or cold.
+It is sensitive to fluctuations in temperature and extreme heat or cold.

 The herb thrives in well-drained soil that has a light texture.
-It doesn’t like wet environments, so it should also be watered moderately.
+It doesn’t like wet environments, so it should also be watered in moderation.

 Chamomile can be extremely beneficial in relieving cold symptoms and inflammation.
-It is also used to induce sleep and reduce anxiety.
+People also use it to induce sleep and reduce anxiety.

-There are many varieties of chamomile, and nearly all of them flourish in full sun and warm climates.
+There are wide varieties of chamomile, and almost all of them flourish in full sun and warm climates.
 But they don’t do well in extreme heat.

-Chamomile can grow in many different types of soil but it prefers a growing medium that can retain good amounts of water.
-The herb also enjoys cool nights and it can withstand temperatures as low as 14°F (-10°C).
+Chamomile can grow in many different types of soil.
+But it prefers a growing medium that can retain reasonable amounts of water.
+The herb also enjoys cool nights and can withstand temperatures as low as 14°F (-10°C).

-According to recent studies, lavender’s aroma has the ability to reduce anxiety.
+According to recent studies, lavender’s aroma can reduce anxiety.
 And its flowers might help in treating skin and hair conditions.

-The herb is also a very good companion plant that can protect other herbs from harmful insects, such as whiteflies.
+The herb is also a perfect companion plant that can protect other herbs from harmful insects, such as whiteflies.

 Lavender is native to the Mediterranean region, so it grows in full sun and prefers a warm climate.
-Broadly speaking, many varieties of lavender are soft perennials and cannot survive cold winters.
+Many varieties of lavender are soft perennials and cannot survive cold winters.

 Fennel is very popular in the kitchen.
-Its leaves and bulbs are used in many different cuisines around the world.
-Fennel also has some strong medicinal properties.
-It enhances digestion and improves heart health.
+People use its leaves and bulbs in many cuisines around the world.
+Fennel also has potent medicinal properties; it enhances digestion and improves heart health.

-This herb is a full-sun plant native to the Mediterranean, so it can withstand hot temperatures to a certain extent.
-Fennel can also endure cold temperatures that are as low as 15°F (-9.5°C).
+This herb is a full-sun plant native to the Mediterranean.
+That means it can withstand hot temperatures to a certain extent.
+Fennel can also endure temperatures as low as 15°F (-9.5°C).

-Fennel grows best in a well-drained soil rich with nutrients.
-Provided with these conditions, the herb can grow more than 5 feet (1.5 m) tall.
+Fennel grows best in well-drained soil rich with nutrients.
+The herb can grow more than 5 feet (1.5 m) tall under these conditions.

-Rosemary is very effective in preventing many types of cancer.
+Rosemary is highly effective in preventing many types of cancer.
 Recent studies show that rosemary can even delay signs of aging.

-Rosemary is an evergreen full-sun herb that prefers temperate climates, and the minimum temperature it can survive is 20°F (-6.5°C).
+Rosemary is an evergreen full-sun herb that prefers temperate climates.
+The lowest temperature it can survive is 20°F (-6.5°C).

 The best growing medium for rosemary is moderately rich well-drained soil.
 Learn more about the ideal soil mix for rosemary.

-Common sage is brimming with antioxidants and can strengthen the activity and health of the brain.
+Common sage is brimming with antioxidants, which can strengthen the activity and health of the brain.
 It also has the ability to reduce blood cholesterol levels.

-Sage prefers full sun and can survive as an evergreen herb in moderately warm and cool climates, but extreme heat or frost can kill it.
+Sage prefers full sun and can survive as an evergreen herb in moderately warm and cool climates.
+But know that extreme heat or frost can kill it.

 Sage also doesn’t do well in soil with poor drainage.
 In general, this plant has a low water requirement, so water it as little as possible.

-Calendula’s essential oil possesses anti-inflammatory and anti-bacterial properties and is great for the skin.
+Calendula’s essential oil has anti-inflammatory and anti-bacterial properties and is excellent for the skin.

 Calendula is a full-sun herb that is grown for its flowers.
-It does well in a relatively warm climate but cannot withstand heat and frost.
-It also doesn’t like overly moist soil.
+It does well in reasonably warm climates but cannot withstand heat and frost.
+It also doesn’t like soil that’s too moist.

-This plant can be easily started from seeds indoors, and it doesn’t require special treatment.
+You can easily start this plant from seeds indoors, and it doesn’t require special treatment.

 9. St. John’s Wort

-Several studies showed that St. John’s wort can act as an active antidepressant in mild and moderate cases of depression.
+Several studies came out with some not-so-surprising results.
+St. John’s wort can act as an active antidepressant in mild and moderate cases of depression.

 St. John’s wort is a perennial herb that prefers full sun and temperate climates.
-According to one study, St. John’s wort grows best in an average temperature less than 75 °F (24°C) but is also restricted by cold temperatures.
+According to one study, St. John’s wort grows best at an average temperature of less than 75 °F (24°C), but it is also restricted by cold temperatures.

 The herb can tolerate many different types of soil, including heavy clay soil.

-Like fennel, dill is very popular in cooking, and its leaves and seeds are used to prepare many popular dishes.
+Like fennel, dill is very popular in cooking.
+People use its leaves and seeds to prepare many popular dishes.
 Dill is also a medicinal herb that can alleviate abdominal pain and menstrual cramps.

 Dill is a full-sun herb that is quite common in Europe and Asia.
-Its ideal temperature is 70°F (21°C) and grows best in sandy soil.
+Its ideal temperature is 70°F (21°C), and it grows best in sandy soil.

-This herb doesn’t like competing with other plants for space, so avoid growing it with other invasive plants, such as mint.
+This herb doesn’t like competing with other plants for space.
+Avoid growing it with other invasive plants, such as mint.

-Echinacea has the ability to relieve flu symptoms and shorten its duration.
-It can also manage the levels of sugar in the blood and reduce anxiety.
+Echinacea can relieve flu symptoms and shorten its duration.
+It can also manage sugar levels in the blood and reduce anxiety.

 Echinacea plants are heavy-flowering herbs, so they all need a lot of light.
-Different species of echinacea, however, have different soil and water needs.
+However, the various species of echinacea have different soil and water needs.

-E. purpurea, one of the most popular and beneficial echinacea plants, grows best in rich well-drained soil and needs regular watering.
+E. purpurea is one of the most popular and beneficial echinacea plants.
+It grows best in rich, well-drained soil and needs regular watering.

 We’ll conclude this list with oregano, one of the most popular herbs in the world.
 Oregano is most famous in Italian cuisine.

-This plant grows in full sun or partial shade and prefers a temperature around 70°F (21°C).
-Avoid growing the herb in wet conditions or slow-draining soil because it likes dry conditions.
+This plant grows in full sun or partial shade and prefers a temperature of around 70°F (21°C).
+It likes dry conditions.
+You should avoid growing the herb in wet conditions or in slow-draining soil.